barisbasaran/mymarket/README.md

     - **sql**: Contains SQL scripts for the database.
     - **ssl**: Contains SSL certificates.

-## Application Modules
+## Application Pages

-You may find the details about application modules at [MODULES.md](documents/MODULES.md).
+You may find the details about application pages at [PAGES.md](documents/PAGES.md).

 ## Configuration